cloudmesh-community/book/chapters/pi/clusters/pi-spark.md

 # Raspberry PI Spark Cluster :o:

+## Todo

+- [ ] all the simple setup with sd cards, ssh, keys, and so on should be moved to the NOW cluster section.
+This way we can require simply a NOW and start without duplication on the real kubernetes install.
+- [ ] so before you can work on the section you need to make sure the NOW section is up to date.
+- [ ] The section contains some issues
+- [ ] A per node setup is used instead of a scripted setup
+- [ ] Some text in the later part is unclear

+## Links

 See another effort documented at:

 * Edge Computing and Big Data Processing using Raspberry Pi